The Coming Attraction

 Current project status: Production

 An abandoned movie theatre.
 Sound and image buried in dust.
-A waft of light spills over broken seats of wood and steel in front of a disintegrated screen, as though waiting for the film to begin.
+A waft of light spills over broken seats in front of a disintegrated screen, as though waiting for the film to begin.
 Hidden on their armrests are the engraved initials of a first love.
-Once-colourful curtains that used to decorate the ceiling drift in the empty space, torn and dirty.
+Once-colourful curtains drift in the empty space, torn and dirty.
 Cracked walls.
 Broken lights.
-A quarter of a century ago, the Wahbi Cinema, in the Helmeyya neighbourhood of Sayyeda Zeinab in Cairo, was closed down.
+A quarter of a century ago, the Wahbi Cinema in Cairo was closed down.
 The nearby falafel shops closed; so did the ice cream and candy kiosks.
 All that remains near the abandoned hall is one stubborn café.
 The revolutionary youths of Tahrir Square broke through the steel door of the cinema to sweep away the dust of the old days, hoping to restore a space of freedom and creativity.
 Will they succeed?

 - Nidal Al Dibs